-- (1) Pecan Re Inc. is a wholly owned subsidiary of Swiss Re Life & Health America Inc. - (2) Includes balances ceded under coinsurance transactions of term life insurance policies that were in force as of December 31, 2009.
-Amounts shown are net of their share of the reinsurance receivable from other reinsurers. - (3) Includes amounts ceded to Transamerica Reinsurance Companies and fully retroceded to SCOR Global Life Reinsurance Companies. - (4) Includes amounts ceded to Lincoln National Life Insurance and fully retroceded to Swiss Re Life & Health America Inc. - (5) This entity, which is rated AA- by S&P, ultimately assumed FRAC's obligations under the 80% Canada Coinsurance Agreement as a result of the Munich Re Novation Agreement.
+- (1) Pecan Re Inc. ("Pecan Re") is a wholly owned subsidiary of Swiss Re Life & Health America Inc. ("Swiss Re"). - (2) Entity is an IPO coinsurer.
+Reinsurance recoverables includes balances ceded under coinsurance transactions of term life insurance policies that were in force as of December 31, 2009.
+Amounts shown are net of their share of the reinsurance receivable from other reinsurers. - (3) Includes amounts ceded to Transamerica Reinsurance Companies and fully retroceded to SCOR Global Life Reinsurance Companies. - (4) Includes amounts ceded to Lincoln National Life Insurance and fully retroceded to Swiss Re Life & Health America Inc. - (5) Entity is rated AA- by S&P.